 - Cutting concrete

-There is an inherent risk in using such devices with the wheel rotating extremely fast and able to cut through the hardest of materials.
+There is an inherent risk in using such devices with the wheel rotating extremely fast and being able to cut through the hardest of materials.
 Although many angle grinding accidents occur due to the user not appreciating how dangerous they can be, if you believe you have however received an angle grinding injury as a consequence of negligence on behalf of your employer, or another third party, then you may have an angle grinding accident claim for compensation.

 Common Angle Grinder Accident Claims

 It is the speed at which the angle grinding wheel rotates which makes it so powerful and so useful for many different activities.
 Some of the more common injuries seen in angle grinding accident claims include:

 - Cuts across the head, face and neck

 When you consider that injuries such as amputation and blindness can easily occur when using angle grinders, it is imperative that all safety measures are taken and the equipment is maintained to a very high standard.
 A missing guard, loose wheel or ill-fitting components can literally make an angle grinder a death trap.

 It is also worth noting that various long-term medical conditions have been associated with the use of angle grinders such as vibration white finger and dust in the lungs when failing to use the appropriate safety equipment.
 When you consider that you could be cutting concrete, metal or any other material, the tiny particles of dust created can easily be inhaled.
 If you’re suffering with vibration white finger (VWF) and believe it’s down to the use of angle grinders and negligence this page provides advice on VWF claims.